armgitaar/alpasdev/src/main/resources/docs/deploying-to-linux-with-nginx.md

 </div>

-You can use a tool like [Cleaver](https://getcleaver.com) to quickly provision a server and create a new site with SSL certificates ready to go.
+You can use a tool like [Cleaver](https://cleaver.cloud) to quickly provision a server, create a new site with SSL certificates ready to go, and deploy an Alpas app.

 <a name="first-run"></a>
 ### [Preparing the server - First Run](#first-run)